xing/hops/DOCUMENTATION.md

 ### Debugging

-Hops and its underlying tools provide debugging output via the [`debug`](https://www.npmjs.com/package/debug) module.\
+Hops provides debugging output via the [`debug`](https://www.npmjs.com/package/debug) module.
+The available tags are listed in the READMEs of each Hops preset.
-In order to enable debug output you need to set an environment variable called `DEBUG`.

-For example the following command would log all debug statements of Hops:
+Since the tags are namespaced to `hops`, it's possible to log all debug statements of Hops by running…

 ```shell
 DEBUG=hops* npm start